-The inspector read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
+The inspector read the proposed emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
-An emergency bag continuing emergency contact details, torches and high visibility jackets will also be available to take with residents should it be required.
+An emergency bag was being sourced at the time of inspection and will contain equipment such as torches and high visibility jackets to take with residents should it be required.